 2. What is WP Rocket?

-In a nutshell, WPRocket is easy to use WordPress plugin that speeds up your website by optimizing your page cache, image delivery, and many other technical aspects regarding scripts, page loading, etc. WP Rocket is recognized as the most powerful caching plugin by WordPress experts.
+In a nutshell, WPRocket is an easy-to-use WordPress plugin that speeds up your website by optimizing your page cache, image delivery, and many other technical aspects regarding scripts, page loading, etc. WP Rocket is recognized as the most powerful caching plugin by WordPress experts.

 The plugin is speeding up almost 1 million 500 websites, making it the most popular WordPress speed improvement plugin.